 TikTok to limit the time teens can be on the app.
 Will safeguards help protect them?

-NPR's A Martinez speaks with psychologist Jelena Kecmanovic, who specializes in tween and teens and social media use, about TikTok's new limits for users under 18.
+NPR's A Martinez talks to psychologist Jelena Kecmanovic, who specializes in tween and teens and social media use, about TikTok's changes that are meant to help teens limit their screen time.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.